cornell-dti/trends-in-web-dev-website/docs/express.md

 # References

-Don’t know where to start?
-Check out [Express’s official getting started page](https://expressjs.com/en/starter/installing.html).
+Don't know where to start?
+Check out [Express's official getting started page](https://expressjs.com/en/starter/installing.html).
 The rest of the pages have great content and will help you along your journey.

 For a more in-depth exploration of this topic, check out [this tutorial](https://www.robinwieruch.de/node-express-server-rest-api).